Personal pronouns in English: Use of he, she and it

+The feminine pronouns she, her, and hers are used to refer to female persons.
 The masculine pronouns, he, him, and his are used to refer to male persons.
-The feminine pronouns she, her, and hers are used to refer to female persons.
 It and its are normally used to refer to an inanimate object or abstract concept; however, babies and young children may sometimes be referred to as it (e.g. a child needs its mother).
 Outside of these very limited contexts, use of it as a pronoun for people is generally avoided, due to the feeling that it is dehumanizing.

 Traditionally, in English, if the gender of a person was not known or ambiguous, then the masculine pronouns were often used by default (e.g. a good student always does his homework).
 Increasingly, though, singular they is used in such cases (see below).

 Animals are often referred to as it, but he and she are sometimes used for animals when the animal's sex is known and is of interest, particularly for higher animals, especially pets and other domesticated animals.
 Inanimate objects with which humans have a close relationship, such as ships, cars and countries considered as political, rather than geographical, entities, are sometimes referred to using feminine pronouns such as she and her.
 This may also be extended to other entities, such as towns.